nguyen-nhat-mai/CIFAR-10-image_classification/README.md

 ![image](https://user-images.githubusercontent.com/85484281/215329375-80e3122b-967f-4f5b-a5a7-8a7625d220e1.png)

 ## Pre-processing and exploration
-The dataset is standard with balanced labels which is good as a base to test and learn how each component affects the accuracy:
+The dataset is standard with balanced labels.
+This is good as a base to test and learn how each component affects the accuracy:

 ![image](https://user-images.githubusercontent.com/85484281/215471791-abcc1671-1fdf-431f-9344-e4861137c560.png)